Thedongraphix/Zeon/README.md

-# Zeon Fundraising Agent with Coinbase AgentKit
+# Zeon Fundraising Agent with Coinbase AgentKit sdk

 An AI-powered fundraising agent built on XMTP network with Coinbase AgentKit integration for seamless cryptocurrency operations.